Compressed Indexes for Fast Search of Semantic Data: Experimental Analysis

-The figures reported for our solution, {\hdt} and {\triplebit} do not consider the (common) space needed for the string dictionaries, as well as the time needed for dictionary access/lookup.
+For both {\hdt} and {\triplebit}, we (obviously) do not consider the space needed for the string dictionaries, as well as the time needed for dictionary access/lookup.
 We use the C++ libraries as provided by the corresponding authors and available at \url{https://github.com/rdfhdt/hdt-cpp} and \url{https://github.com/nitingupta910/TripleBit}, respectively.
+Furthermore, both libraries are compiled with the same compiler we used for our own code (gcc 7.3.0) and using the same optimization flags \texttt{-O3} and \texttt{-march=native}.

-Table~\ref{tab:overall} reports the space of the indexes and the timings for the different selection patterns, but excluding (due to page limit) the ones for \textsf{SPO} and \textsf{???}: our approach is anyway faster for both by at least a factor of $3\times$ ({\triplebit} does not support the query pattern {\textsf{SPO}}).
+Table~\ref{tab:overall} reports the space of the indexes and the timings for the different selection patterns, but excluding (due to page limit) the ones for \textsf{SPO} and \textsf{???}: our approach is anyway faster for both by at least a factor of 3$\times$ ({\triplebit} does not support the query pattern {\textsf{SPO}}).
 Concerning the space, we see that the {\twop} index is significantly more compact, specifically by 30\% and almost 60\% compared to {\hdt} and {\triplebit} respectively, on average across all different datasets ({\triplebit} fails in building the index on {\freebase}).
-Concerning the speed of triple selection patterns, most factors of improved efficiency range in the interval $2 \div 5\times$ and, depending on the pattern examined, we report peaks of $26\times$, $49\times$, $81\times$ or even $2057\times$.
+Concerning the speed of triple selection patterns, most factors of improved efficiency range in the interval 2 -- 5$\times$ and, depending on the pattern examined, we report peaks of 26$\times$, 49$\times$, 81$\times$ or even 2,057$\times$.